Dre Campbell Farm

 3. Wood Bark

-This is one of the more attractive mulches and can be bought in gardening stores.
+Wood bark is one of the more attractive mulches and can be bought in garden stores.

-Shredded bark from cedar, pine, hemlock, or spruce is long-lasting and can sometimes be acquired for free from woodcutters in the area.
+Shredded bark from cedar, pine, hemlock, or spruce lasts a long time.
+You can often get it for free from local woodcutters.
 Additionally, it breaks down slowly and is one of the best types of mulch.

 4. Cardboard